 Son Charles Henry Smalley (1884-1924) was born in 1884.

-He resided in Ohiopyle in 1911.
-That year, in March 1911, when he was age 26, Charles eloped to Cumberland, MD to be united in holy matrimony with 16-year-old Florence May Armel (1894-1988).
+Charles resided in Ohiopyle in the years immediately following his widowerhood.
+Then on March 27, 1911, when he was age 26, Charles eloped to Cumberland, MD to be united in holy matrimony with 16-year-old Florence May Armel (1894-1988).
 She was a native of Hawkeye near Greensburg, Westmoreland County, PA and the daughter of John and Mary (Basinger) Armel.
 News of their marriage was printed in the Pittsburgh Post-Gazette.

-The couple produced a family of seven children -- Ruth Anna Forney, Harry Smalley, Robert Smalley, John Smalley, Lee Verner Smalley, Ralph Smalley and Edna Thorpe.
+The couple produced a family of six children -- Harry Armel Smalley, Robert Smalley, John Henry Smalley, Lee Vernard Smalley, Ralph Dale Smalley and Edna Thorpe.